 Are you involved in any off-campus organizations?

-Currently, I only volunteer at the Huntington YMCA, but I also try to attend networking events.
-I also try to stay politically active in the community so I try to attend community meetings and engagements in the Boston area to network and leverage as a future political candidate.
+Currently, I volunteer at the Huntington YMCA, and I also try to attend networking events.
+I also stay politically active in the community by attending community meetings and engagements in the Boston area to network and leverage as a future political candidate.

 Tell us about a memorable course: